veaba/tensorflow-docs/docs/tf/Tensor.md

 ```

-NOTE: This shape is not enforced at runtime.
+注意：This shape is not enforced at runtime.
 Setting incorrect shapes canresult in inconsistencies between the statically-known graph and the runtimevalue of tensors.
 For runtime validation of the shape, use [ `tf.ensure_shape` ](https://tensorflow.google.cn/api_docs/python/tf/ensure_shape)instead.

-#### Args:
+#### 参数：
 - **`shape`** : A  `TensorShape`  representing the shape of this tensor, a `TensorShapeProto` , a list, a tuple, or None.

-#### Raises:
+#### 加薪：
 - **`ValueError`** : If  `shape`  is not compatible with the current shape ofthis tensor.

-## Class Members
+## Class 成员
 -  `OVERLOADABLE_OPERATORS`  []()